 Some women with PMS may have low levels of magnesium.
-With this in mind, a 2010 study found that supplementing with a combination of magnesium and vitamin B-6 helped participant’s ease their PMS symptoms, including depression, anxiety, insomnia, water retention, and breast tenderness.
+With this in mind, a found that supplementing with a combination of magnesium and vitamin B-6 helped participant’s ease their PMS symptoms, including depression, anxiety, insomnia, water retention, and breast tenderness.

 Foods high in magnesium include:

 If you want to try the combination used in the study, you can buy supplements that combine magnesium and vitamin B-6 in a single tablet here.

 How to take it: Take 200 to 250 mg per day, keeping in mind that the average daily recommendation for adults should be around 300-400 mg, depending on age and sex.
 Always follow the manufacturer’s dosage guidelines.

 Safety: Talk to your doctor before taking a magnesium supplement if you also take proton pump inhibitors, diuretics, antibiotics, or bisphosphonates.
 If you take any of these, you may still be able to take magnesium supplements, but you’ll likely need to take them at different times of day.

 Certain fatty acids, such as gamma-linoleic acid and alpha-linoleic acid, have anti-inflammatory effects that may help with PMS symptoms.
 Gamma-linoleic acid is found in evening primrose oil, which has a long history of being used for PMS.
 However, more research is needed to back up its uses for PMS symptoms.